 What is the biggest hurdle in the design process for your customers; where do they get stuck?

-They often have a hard time truly letting go of the reigns to the designer and understanding the timeline involved in honoring the design process.
+Initially, if a client has never worked with a designer before they often have a hard time fully relinquishing the project and understanding the timelines involved in honoring the design process.
+So, it is my role to build trust, accept early client jitters and build confidence that I am listening and observant to every nuance of the project and have their wellbeing at heart.
 We have no magic wand to make it all happen overnight.
-For customers to gain patience and real authentic understanding to the full process is a hurdle.
-Things take time to make, craft, select and make sure they are the best choice.
-Society wants instant gratification and watches too many TV home reality shows, in my opinion.
+For customers to gain patience and real authentic understanding and enjoyment of the full process, is a necessary journey.
+Things take time to resource, collate and craft to ensure they are the very best choices.
+Instant gratification is not a part of the program, the reality is far removed from many of the TV home shows, in my opinion.

 We get a lot of questions on how to design open concepts.
 How do you approach that?